justxuewei/aria2-docker/README.md

 [![Actions Status](https://github.com/xavier-niu/aria2-docker/workflows/Docker%20Push/badge.svg)](https://github.com/xavier-niu/aria2-docker/actions)
 [![Docker Pulls](https://img.shields.io/docker/pulls/xavierniu/aria2)](https://hub.docker.com/r/xavierniu/aria2/)

 There is masses of docker image of Aria2 with add-on components, which makes more difficults to deploy it.
-Besides, Aria2 provides a powerful RPC to help you connect it in the remote way by some clients(e.g. Aria2NG).
+Besides, Aria2 provides a powerful RPC to help you connect it in the remote way by some clients(e.g. AriaNG).
 This docker image is for a pure Aira2 docker image without any other web-ui or file system, which allows you to build your own aria2 ecology freely.

 **Environment Variables**